bhavyaEE/RISCV-CPU/README.md

 - Machine Code - Isabel and Ethan
 - Implementation of Machine Code - Riya and Bhavya
 - Reference Code implementation - Riya and Bhavya
-- Piplining - Isabel and Ethan
+- Pipelining - Isabel and Ethan

 ## Machine Code